 A universal truth of parenting is kids will get bored.
 Fortunately, there are plenty of responsibilities on a boat to keep little ones busy during your trip.
-You can teach them to use important equipment, like the navigation or radio, or you can simpler tasks, such as acting as lookout or “helping” you steer.
+You can teach them to use important equipment, like the navigation or radio, or you can simpler tasks, such as acting as a lookout or “helping” you steer.
 Such duties build character and confidence.
 Of course, you should also bring boat-appropriate activities, like fishing rods or inner tubes, for when responsibility inevitably gets boring.

 Step 6: Chart a Course